Austria

 There are at least 3 hostels in Innsbruck, with dorms and private rooms available.
 Innsbruck is a very young city due to the university and advanced-level skiing, so you’ll meet some chill locals and travelers in Innsbruck.

 There are endless hotels, some with a water park, food provided, and more.
-You’ll often see the word ‘pension’ on the name of a hotel, meaning it is a specific style of guest house offering food and accommodation to guests only.
+You’ll often see the word ‘pension’ or ‘pensionhaus’ on the name of a hotel, meaning it is a specific style of guest house offering food and accommodation to guests only.
 The hotels at the ski resorts get pretty rowdy in the afternoon for some apré ski drinking, so beware if you are trying to avoid the parties!

 Another great option is Airbnb, with hosts all over the valley.
 We stayed in an Airbnb for 1 month in Kampl just north of Neustift, and the location was a perfect distance right between Innsbruck and Stubai Glacier.
-This is a great way to get to know the locals, get an authentic experience of what it’s like to live in Austria and have some privacy in your own space.
+This is a great way to get to know the locals, get an authentic experience of what it’s like to live in Austria, and have some privacy in your own space.

 Two glasses of beer, with two shots of Schnapps on a deck ledge with the mountain valley in the background